danielb2/datastorm/Readme.md

-Inspired by [Sequel] for ruby, sequel-node aims to be a database toolkit for [node]
+Inspired by [Sequel] for ruby, DataStorm aims to be a database toolkit for [node]

-* Sequel-node currently has adapters for mysql
+* DataStorm currently has adapters for mysql

 # A short example #

-    var Sequel = require('sequel');
+    var DataStorm = require('datastorm');

-    DB = new Sequel.mysql({username: 'root', password: '', host: 'localhost', database: 'sequel_test'})
+    DB = new DataStorm.mysql({username: 'root', password: '', host: 'localhost', database: 'datastorm_test'})

     items = DB.ds('items') // create a dataset